EddieJ03/Amazon-Reviews-Project/README.md

 For the model itself, we wanted to use something more complex than LogisticRegression, given that now we had 5000 features, each representing different tokens, meaning we introduced a lot of copmlexity.
 We decided on using a gradient boosted tree from XGBoost as our classifier.
 A gradient boosted tree is basically a classifier made up of many different decision trees, that considers the output of each tree on each class, and sums them.
 This allows for a model that can capture more complex relationships than just one decision tree.

 We again chose to try varying complexities for the XGBoost model, to see train/test error for different complexities.
 It becomes clear that with more complexity, our model performed better, as it achieved lower error on the test set.
-However, it did seem to show some signs of overfitting, as the gap between train/test error began to widen.
+However, it did seem to show some signs of very slight overfitting, as the gap between train/test error began to slightly widen.
 This informed us that maybe we need a model with better generalization abilities, as we were fitting the training set very well, but not as well on the test set.
 This might have been achieved with more regularization or better vectorization of the input text.

-Overall, we did achieve fairly good results with this model, getting 94% accuracy on the test set vs 67% on the test set with model 1.
+Overall, we did achieve fairly good results with this model, getting 94% accuracy on the test set vs 67% on the test set with Model 1.
+We also did much better on the minority class 0 compared to Model 1, with F1-Score of 0.62 v.s.
+0.19 on the Test data.
 From this experiment, it became clear there was a lot of benefit from increasing the complexity of our data representation as well as increasing our model complexity.

 ### Model 3
 For our third model, we decided to try a neural network.
 Now, we could tokenize the entire text response for this example, and have our model learn based off of these tokens, so the vectorized representation of the text tokens would be learned based off of our data, and not use a predetermined algorithm like in the case of the Tfidf-vectorizer.